A model for framed configuration spaces of points: Background and recollections

 \subsection{Equivariant graphical models}

 Throughout the paper we will abbreviate $G = \SO(n)$ to shorten notation.
 There is an action of $G$ on $\FM_{n}$ induced by the canonical action of $G$ on $\mathbb R^n$.
-The framed Fulton--MacPherson operad $\FFM_{n}$ is then obtained as the ``framing product'' or ``semi-direct product''~\cite{SalvatoreWahl2003} of $\FM_{n}$ with $G$:
+The framed Fulton--MacPherson operad $\FFM_{n}$ is then obtained as the ``framing product'' or ``semidirect product''~\cite{SalvatoreWahl2003} of $\FM_{n}$ with $G$:

 The action of the group $G = \SO(n)$ on $\FM_{n}$ is not directly apparent on the model $\Graphs_{n}$.
-Let us not describe it.
-To describe this action, consider the abelian Lie algebra
+Let us now describe it.
+Consider the abelian Lie algebra

-where the elements $p_{i}$, living in degree $i$, are the Pontryagin classes and $E$, living in degree $n-1$, is the Euler class.
-The action $G$ on $\FM_n$ may be described by an $L_\infty$-action of $\alg g$ on $\Graphs_n$.
-This $L_\infty$ action has been identified in \cite{KhoroshkinWillwacher2017}, and factors through the action of the graph complex $\GC_{n}$ from Section~\ref{sec:graphical-models}.
+where the elements $P_{i}$, living in degree $i$, correspond to the Pontryagin classes and $\chi_{n-1}$, living in degree $n-1$, corresponds to the Euler class.
+The action of $G$ on $\FM_n$ may be described by an $L_\infty$-action of $\alg g$ on $\Graphs_n$.
+This $L_\infty$ action has been identified in \cite[Theorem 7.1]{KhoroshkinWillwacher2017}, and factors through the action of the graph complex $\GC_{n}$ from Section~\ref{sec:graphical-models}.
 Concretely, the graph complex $\GC_n$ acts on $\Graphs_n$ by cooperadic bi-derivations, i.e., compatibly with the Hopf cooperad structure.
 Then an $L_\infty$-action of $\alg g$ on $\Graphs_n$ that factors through $\GC_n$ may be described by a Maurer--Cartan element:

-In \cite{KhoroshkinWillwacher2017} an explicit configuration space formula is given for $m$.
-Furthermore, the gauge equivalence type of $m$ is identified. \begin{thm}[Theorems 1.2, 1.3 of \cite{KhoroshkinWillwacher2017}] The Maurer-Cartan element $m\in H(BG)\hotimes\GC_n$ is gauge equivalent to
+In \cite{KhoroshkinWillwacher2017} an explicit formula in terms of integrals over configuration spaces is given for $m$.
+Furthermore, the gauge equivalence type of $m$ is identified. \begin{thm}[Theorems 1.2, 1.3 of \cite{KhoroshkinWillwacher2017}] The Maurer--Cartan element $m\in H(\BG)\hotimes\GC_n$ is gauge equivalent to

-where (up to a normalization factor) $E\in H(BG)$ is the Euler class and $p_{2n-2}\in H(BG)$ is the top Pontryagin class. \end{thm}
+where (up to a normalization factor) $E\in H(\BG)$ is the Euler class and $p_{2n-2}\in H(\BG)$ is the top Pontryagin class. \end{thm}

+\begin{rem} Note that this theorem the graphs that we write are coinvariants but $\GC_n$ is defined in terms of invariants.
+The factor $\frac{1}{2^{2j+1}(2j+1)!}$ comes from the symmetries of the graph (permuting edges and changing edge orientations), and appears essentially due to an implicit identification between invariants and coinvariants, see~\cite[Remark~7.4]{KhoroshkinWillwacher2017}.
+As explained in~\cite[Lemma~7.3]{KhoroshkinWillwacher2017}, the actual value of the Maurer--Cartan element on the graph with two vertices and $2j+1$ edges (for odd $n$) is $p^{j}_{2n-2}$.
+This distinction is important when one wants to write down the differential of $\BGraphs_{n}^{m}$ defined below. \end{rem}

 We may lift the $L_\infty$-action of $\alg g$ on $\Graphs_n$ to an honest dg Lie action of a resolution